Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Outside of work, Amy has a young family which includes her grey tabby cat Tetley Teabag.

-Kerry joined us in February 2009 as a Trainee veterinary nurse and has now gained her qualification in veterinary nursing.
+Kerry joined us in February 2009 as a Trainee veterinary nurse and gained her qualification in veterinary nursing in 2014, following on Kerry was promoted to Head Nurse in July 2019

-Kerry is a self confessed computer nerd and has a large input in dealing with all the technical equipment involved in our practice.
-She is an important member of the dental team at Moorview.
+Kerry is a self-confessed computer nerd and has a large input in dealing with all the technical equipment involved in our practice.
+She also has a large part in organising the dental team at Moorview.

 Carol Sears | RVN

-Carol Brown joined us in August 2011 after completing her Human Nursing Degree before deciding that animals were a much better option.
+Carol joined us as a trainee veterinary nurse in August 2011 after completing her Human Nursing Degree before deciding that animals were a much better option.
 Carol qualified as a veterinary nurse in 2015.

 Stacey joined the veterinary profession and started training as a veterinary nurse in October 2007.